 Organism ATCC # Results

 B. fragilis 25285 Growth in 2-3 days

 C. perfringens 13124 No growth in 2-3 days

-P. anaerobius 27337 No growth in 2-3 days

-F. nucleatum 25586 No growth in 2-3 days
+S. aureus 25923 No growth in 2-3 days

 E. coli 25922 Inhibition

-Guarantee
+Guarantee:

-We guarantee 30 days of refrigerated shelf-life from shipment date.
+We guarantee 30 days from shipment date.
 If a longer shelf-life is needed, this should be arranged at the time your order is placed.

-If KVL OxyPlatesTM fail to arrive with at least a 4 week shelf life, are contaminated and or oxidized, or fail when used as specified, Oxyrase, Inc. will refund your purchase price.
+If KVL OxyPlatesTM fail to arrive with at least a 4-week shelf life, are contaminated and or oxidized, or fail when used as specified, Oxyrase, Inc. will refund your purchase price.
 To receive a product refund, write or call Oxyrase Inc. with the product lot number found on the plate in question (a return of defective product may be required for further investigation and evaluation).
 Oxyrase, Inc. is available to answer any questions about this product and its applications.

-ATCC is a trademark of the American Type Culture Collection © March 2020 Oxyrase, Inc. LAB.0057. v.013
+ATCC is a trademark of the American Type Culture Collection

+© November 2024 Oxyrase, Inc. LAB.0057. v.016